osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ## System components parameters

-The following parameters are available for configuring system components:
+You can configure the following parameters for system components:

 | Parameters     | Required | Type    | Description |
 | -------------- | -------- | --------| -------------|